phlogisticfugu/bradito.me-site/src/content/0002-parallel-parrot.md

 ]
 ```

-Under the hood, the package uses the high-performance [aiohttp](https://docs.aiohttp.org/en/stable/) package.
+Under the hood, it uses the high-performance [aiohttp](https://docs.aiohttp.org/en/stable/) package.
 And uses the efficient I/O library [libuv](https://libuv.org/) via [uvloop](https://github.com/MagicStack/uvloop).
-It also adapts to different connection timeouts and retries using best-practices such as exponential backoff with jitter.
+It also uses best practices such as exponential backoff with jitter to deal with connection timeouts and retries.

-Depending on the API-based LLM you are using, some require time to "warm up" machines in the cloud, and others like OpenAI have [rate limits](https://platform.openai.com/docs/guides/rate-limits/rate-limits-in-headers) which can vary depending on account tier.
-The package handles this by first making a "setup" request, which is then used to configure and optimize the following bulk parallel requests.
-That initial request also makes it easier to debug show-stopper issues like invalid credentials or API downtime.
+Depending on the API-based LLM you are using, some require time to "warm up" machines in the cloud.
+Other APIs like OpenAI have [rate limits](https://platform.openai.com/docs/guides/rate-limits/rate-limits-in-headers) which can vary depending on account tier.
+The package handles both of these by first making a "setup" request.
+That request is used to configure and optimize the main parallel requests.
+That same initial request also makes it easier to debug show-stopper issues like invalid credentials or API downtime.

 ![Setup request before batch](./0002-parallel-parrot-4.drawio.png)